What Are the Best Olive Oil Brands?

 It's more economical to reserve the best bottles for raw applications and use a good-quality regular olive oil for cooking.

-That said, there's no harm in cooking with it, but stick to gentle heating, as high temperatures can diminish its unique characteristics.
+That said, there's no harm in cooking with it, but stick to gentle heat, as high temperatures can diminish its unique characteristics.

 Which is the best olive oil in the world?